 Regain Healthy Weight

 If getting back to pre-pregnancy weight is your priority, you need to change your focus.
 It is true that you will lose a few pounds after childbirth.
 But, it does not take you back to the pre-pregnancy stage.
 Well, do not try to shed those extra pounds right away.
 You cannot restrict eating as your body requires nutrients for your baby.
 For a breastfeeding mom, nutritious food is a must.
 Try to lose your weight over several months.
-The
+The safest way to regain your healthy weight is to embrace a healthy eating schedule and regular physical activity.

 Taking care of your body is very important post-delivery.
 Eat, breastfeed, and sleep –you don’t need to worry about anything else.
 An unhealthy mom cannot do justice to her little love.
 Even though aches and discomforts are normal after vaginal childbirth, any severe pain should be brought to your doctor’s attention.
 Ignoring your health will harm your body and also your baby’s well-being.